PranavPatel292/project-euler-107/README.md

 ### Infrastructure Layer (`src/infra/`)

-The first step is to parse the input file, which is in `.txt` format (downloaded from the Project Euler).
-The `infra` folder handles this because file reading is an external system concern.
+The first step, I thought, is how to parse the input file, which is in `.txt` format (downloaded from the Project Euler).
+The `infra` folder handles this because file reading is an external system concern like database.
 I thought, we could someday replace the `.txt` input with a PDF, an API call, or any other source.
 In that case, we'd only need to change or add files here; no domain logic would be touched.

-This is also where validation lives.
-The parser could validate network size, row length, and cell values at the boundary, so we can be sure that the core layer will always receive clean, well-typed data.
+Also this is where the validation lives or should live.
+The parser is validating the network size, row length, and cell values at the boundary, so we can be sure that the core layer will always receive clean, well-typed data.

 ### Core Layer (`src/core/`)

-The core only contains the pure business logic with zero external dependencies:
+The core only contains the pure business logic with zero external dependencies (like parsing or calling database).

-- **`types.ts`** - Defines the `Edge` and `MSTResult` types that flow through the system
-- **`unionFind.ts`** - Union-Find data structure that tracks which nodes are connected.
-Three methods: `find` (which group is this node in), `union` (merge two groups), `connected` (are these two nodes already in the same group)
-- **`kruskal.ts`** - Implements Kruskal's algorithm: sorts edges by weight, iterates through them, uses Union-Find to keep edges that don't create cycles, and returns the MST result with the saving

 ### Dependencies Point Inward

-Core never imports from infra.
-Infra imports types from core.
+The core never imports anything from the infra.
+The infra can import types from core.
 Main imports from both. - The main idea behind clean architecture.

 ## How To Run